flaskevann/patterns-examples/README.md

 Each implementation has to have at least one model, a UML diagram and some test execution code.

 Look to the <code>Shape</code> model and <code>factory-and-facade.ts</code> test code for an example.
-Which is runnable by executing <code>node run factory-and-facade.ts</code> from the command line when the project it set up.
+Which prints out all the content to the console by executing <code>node run factory-and-facade.ts</code> when the project it set up.

 ## License